whitneylosinski/Eat.Sleep.Data/README.md

 *  Time of year or day of week
 *  etc.

-### Data Exploration
+### Description of Data Source
-Click the following link to see a detailed description of both the datasets we are using and the datasets we explored but ultimately chose not to use for this project.
+Click the following link to see a detailed description of the data sources being using for the project.
+Additional information about our data exploration can be found in the project proposal above.
-- <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Data-Exploration">Data Exploration</a>
+- <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Data-Sources">Data Exploration</a>

 ### Communication Protocols
 Our team is using the following mediums for communication purposes: